My rating: 4 of 5 stars

 Hence the novel’s final line, spoken ironically by Bride’s “bad” mother, which is also the novel’s title: an earnest plea and a bitter one, bitter if there is no real or final help.

-The comparison between (late) Tolstoy and (late) Morrison may prove a very precise one, after all, not just a reviewer’s rhetorical flourish.
-Here we have two revered national and international elders giving us starker and starker pictures of how human life falls short in almost all cases of an ideal unselfishness and absolute love.
+The comparison between (late) Tolstoy and (late) Morrison may prove a very precise one, not just a reviewer’s rhetorical flourish.
+Here we have two revered national and international authors giving us in their old age starker and starker pictures of how human life falls short in almost all cases of an ideal unselfishness and absolute love.
 The starkness is to be cherished, I think.
 Critics are complaining that this book is too spare, too little lived-in, but the details are for the most part right and the voices are audible.
-The novel’s blurry but evocative California setting, new in Morrison, is perfect: the dystopic freeway city of falsity and commodities giving way to the laboring wilderness of logging country.
+The novel’s blurry but evocative California setting, new in Morrison, is perfect: the dystopic freeway city of falsity and commodities gives way to the laboring wilderness of logging country.
 I was only surprised, and mildly disappointed, that the novel never made it out to sea.
 Without wishing to fall into anti-intellectualism, I do think criticism can become too finicky; we need, in reading God Help the Child, the wisdom displayed by James Joyce when he judged “How Much Land Does a Man Need?” to be “the greatest story that the literature of the world knows.”
 (Though I have always preferred “Alyosha the Pot” myself.)

 Morrison and Tolstoy.
 Both authors in their late phase even have the same faults: a weakness for the oversimplified parable and the moral lesson, an insistence on a standard so high none can meet it.
-Such standards are perhaps the luxury of old age, just as they are of adolescence; moral fanaticism belongs to the prologue and the epilogue of adult life: unable to act freely in the world, adolescents and elders can judge action and freedom for what they’re worth, which is to say very little, unless inhabited righteously.
+Such standards are perhaps the luxury of old age, just as they are of adolescence.
+Moral fanaticism belongs to the prologue and the epilogue of adult life: unable to act freely in the world, adolescents and elders can judge action and freedom for what they’re worth, which is to say very little, unless inhabited righteously.
 They’re probably correct, but what the hell can we, nel mezzo del cammin, do about it, aside from reading and relishing their flawed, disturbing, brilliant books?